adityashukla8/orion/README.md

 ---

+## Disclaimer

+This project is designed to demonstrate the capabilities of the Gemini Live API and Google Agent Development Kit (ADK).
+It may contain clinical inaccuracies and has not been reviewed by medical domain experts.

+---

 ## The Problem: Five Unsolved Challenges in Robotic Surgery

 During robotic surgery, the operating surgeon's hands are **locked on instrument controls** inside a sterile field for the entire procedure.
 They cannot type, click, tap, or interact with any computer system.
 Every piece of critical information — patient labs, CT imaging, drug safety checks, phase checklists — requires them to either break scrub or call out to circulating staff.
 Both are slow, disruptive, and potentially dangerous at the wrong moment.